dfed/SafeDI/README.md

 2. Have a `public init(…)` or `open init(…)` that receives every injectable property

-The `@Instantiable` guides engineers through satisfying these requirements with build-time FixIts.
+The `@Instantiable` macro guides engineers through satisfying these requirements with build-time FixIts.

 Here is a sample `UserService` implementation that is `@Instantiable`: